Professional edition active

 L. WILLATT, EAST ANGLIAN REGIONAL GENETICS SERVICE/SCIENCE PHOTO LIBRARY

 The most common translocation is t(14;21), in which chromosome 21 is attached to chromosome 14; this is an unbalanced translocation, resulting in a chromosome count of 45.
 In about half of people with the t(14;21) translocation, both parents have normal karyotypes, indicating a de novo translocation.
 In the other half, one parent (almost always the mother), who does not have Down syndrome, has only 45 chromosomes, one of which is t(14;21).
-Theoretically, the chance that a carrier mother will have a child with Down syndrome is 1:3, but the actual risk is lower (approximately 1:10).
-If the father is the carrier, the risk is only 1:20.
+Theoretically, the chance that a carrier mother will have a child with Down syndrome is 1:3, but the actual chance is lower (approximately 1:10).
+If the father is the carrier, the chance is only 1:20.

 Etiology references